swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 }
 ```

-We propose adding `isIdentical` methods to the following types from Standard Library:
+We propose adding `isIdentical` methods to the following concrete types from Standard Library:
 * String
 * Substring
 * Array